THE STORY OF PEN TATTOO MACHINES

 Types Of Machines

-There is two basic types of pen machines: Coil and Rotary Tattoo Machines.
+There are two basic types of pen machines: Coil and Rotary Tattoo Machines.
 They operate in totally different ways to achieve the same end, that is, moving the needles in and out of the client’s skin.
-This is in order to deposit ink with each insertion into the second layer of tissue beneath the primary epidermis, called the dermis.
+This is to deposit ink with each insertion into the second layer of tissue beneath the primary epidermis, called the dermis.
 It is the drive behind the needles that set them apart.
-The Rotary Machines have a small motor encased in each pen machine, which moves the attached needles up and down absolutely smoothly with each cyclical motion created by the motor.
+The Rotary Machines have a small motor encased in each pen machine, which moves the attached needles up and down smoothly with each cyclical motion created by the motor.
 This makes the machine incredibly quiet.
 The Coil Machine tattoo uses a pair of electromagnetic coils to create a hammer effect, which is closer to the traditional and tribal forms of tattooing.
 Springs are coiled tight by the action of the electrical coils, then released, which causes the armature bar to tap the needles into the skin.
 Even the sound emitted by the Coil Machine resembles that of the ancient art of tattooing by pin and stick.

 A Touch Of History

-Both types of Machines actually evolved from one invention, Thomas Edison’s Electric Pen.
-This was used for duplication using the technique of rotary engineering for faster copy –making of written content.
+Both types of Machines evolved from one invention, Thomas Edison’s Electric Pen.
+This was used for duplication using the technique of rotary engineering for faster copy–making of written content.
 Called Stencil Pens, the principle of these devices attracted Sam O’Reilly, who patented the first electric pen to do ink tattooing by machine in 1891.
 It was both faster and safer.
 Later, an ink tube for tattooing was also patented by O’Reilly, and an ink reservoir was made part of the system.
 These together comprised the first Rotary Tattoo Machine.
 Then came the first Coil Tattoo Machine, which utilized electromagnetic twin coils and loaded springs to simulate the traditional hammering action of manual tattooing over the years.
 It was invented independently by Thomas Riley of London just fifteen days after O’Reilly invented his Rotary Machine.
 A modified doorbell assembly was fitted inside a brass box by Riley.
 It was single-coil at that stage, but soon after, Alfred Charles South, another Londoner, invented the twin-coil Machine.
 But this was a very heavy machine, so much so that it was often strung up from the ceiling through springs to make the load bearable by the Tattoo Artist and make it possible to fill in the finer details.

 The third type of Tattoo Machine has been invented nearly 100 years after the others which is quite different from the first two.
 This was tattooist Carson Hill’s Pneumatic Tattoo Machines, which are powered by compressed air to drive the needles up and down.
-Pneumatic Machines are perfect for the medically conscious Tattoo Artist as well the Client, as the Machine is fully autoclavable, and can be sterile as per medical and scientific norms.
+Pneumatic Machines are perfect for the medically conscious Tattoo Artist as well as the Client, as the Machine is fully autoclavable, and can be sterile as per medical and scientific norms.
 It is also extremely lightweight.
 Somehow though, this Machine is not yet very popular.

 And that, in brief, is the Story of pen tattoo machines.